 As a customer enters a station (if their device has Wi-Fi enabled), the device will attempt to connect to the Wi-Fi network.
 This is recorded in our Wi-Fi data control system.
 We carry out a process of hashing once a MAC address is collected.
 Hashing is the process of generating a new value from a string of text (in this instance the MAC address).

 We carry out two rounds of hashing to make sure we never hold the original MAC address.
 One hash is with a single value (pepper), and the second is with another unique random value (salt) for each MAC address.
 This pseudonymisation process provides continuity to the data without needing to record the MAC address which could identify an individual device.
 This means that we have to preserve our hashing key to maintain continuity of the pseudonymised data.

 We do not collect any other data generated by your device.
 This includes web browsing data and data from website cookies.

-You can choose to de-register your device from using Wi-Fi.
-Alternatively you can turn off Wi-Fi on your device, turn your device off or put the device into airplane mode while at our stations.
+You can turn off Wi-Fi on your device, turn your device off or put the device into airplane mode while at our stations.

 In 2016, TfL carried out a pilot collection of depersonalised Wi-Fi connection data from devices using the station Wi-Fi at 54 Tube stations in central London.
 We found that:

 We want to use technology to provide better information to our customers.
-Wi-Fi connection data can give us a better understanding of crowding and collective travel patterns so we can improve services and information for customers.
-We expect the benefits to be as follows.
+Wi-Fi connection data can give us a better understanding of crowding, collective travel patterns and changes over time to understand how regular and less regular customers use our stations.
+From this, we can improve services and information for customers.

 TfL has previously used paper surveys - but these are expensive, only provide a snapshot of travel patterns on the day of survey and are unable to provide a continuous flow of information.
 Depersonalised Wi-Fi connection data provides more accurate real time information for improving our services.